defgsus/clipig/docs/README.md

 outcome is actually a repeatable texture!
 The object of interest might just not be in it's center.

-Apropos, the object of interest might look a bit spoony to a human observer but not so much, i'd say.
+Apropos, the object of interest does look a tiny bit spoony to a human observer but not really, i'd say.
 There is a lot of curliness in the background but the spoon does not show as much.

-[CLIP](https://github.com/openai/CLIP/) also seems to lack curliness of the spoon because actual letters appeared to increase the similarity nevertheless.
+Also, [CLIP](https://github.com/openai/CLIP/) obviously missed the curliness of the spoon because actual letters appeared to increase the similarity nevertheless.
 It got to **50%**.

 Another method to inspire [CLIP](https://github.com/openai/CLIP/) is [random rotation](#targetstransformsrandom_rotation).